ARTMED-GWU/image_masking/README.md

 - OpenCV
 - Numpy

 It is recommended to install anaconda to facilitate the management of packages. https://www.anaconda.com/distribution/.
-Furthermore, you may create and segragate environments to avoid package dependency conflicts between projects.
+Furthermore, you may create and segregate environments to avoid package dependency conflicts between projects.

 ### Steps
 1) Open anaconda command line prompt